Ecpy/conda-recipes/README.md

 Notes
 -----
-Universal packages are built only on Travis.
-The universal packages are :

-- argh
-- pathtools
-- enaml-pygments

 Watchdog has compiled extension only on mac so we do not build under windows

 On windows enaml package can be built only if atom and kiwisolver have already been updated to Anaconda Cloud.

 Updating the credentials